If a premises licence holder:

 - becomes mentally incapable

-- becomes insolvent
+- becomes insolvent or,

 the licence will lapse and a transfer application or interim authority notice must be applied for within 28 consecutive days.

 A transfer application transfers the licence to a new licence holder.

 An interim authority notice allows the person giving the notice to act as licence holder and continue to carry out the licensable activities at the premises for up to three months.

 A formal transfer application must be made before the end of the three months or the licence will lapse.